Why Instruct Us?

 How Much Will It Cost?

 Employment Tribunal cases are dealt with on a privately paying basis in line with the Firm’s Terms of Business.
-We offer fixed fee appointments of £200 plus of VAT for one off assistance, payable on the day of the appointment.
-Continued assistance is priced at the Firm’s hourly rates, which for Mrs Chadaway for example, is £210.00 plus VAT per hour, based on Mrs Chadaway being a Solicitor with over 8 years of experience.
+We offer fixed fee appointments of £375.00 plus VAT for one-off assistance, payable on the day of the appointment.
+Continued assistance is priced at the Firm’s hourly rates, which for Mrs Chadaway for example, is £255.00 plus VAT per hour ( Mrs Chadaway is a Solicitor with over 8 years of experience).